dan-garden/docker-media-server-template/README.md

+Here's the updated README with qBittorrent instead of Deluge:

 # Docker Media Server Template

 Welcome to the Docker Media Server Template!
 This guide will help you get started with spinning up the docker-compose.yml file using Docker to create a comprehensive media server setup.